Onboard Teams

 - Initialize a new data connector, which will allow you to connect a data source to your API.

-- Introspect the source and create a configuration that your connector understands and can use to generate Hasura metadata.
+- Introspect the source to create a configuration that your connector understands and can use to generate Hasura metadata.

-- Track all the entities in your data source as either models or commands, which will then be available via your API.
+- Track all the entities in your data source as either models or commands or relationships which will then be available via your API.

 ddn connector init -i

-At this point, you can run the following command — with any adjustments made to the --env-file
+At this point, you can run the following commands to build, run and iterate on your supergraph locally.

 ddn run docker-start